How Careers in Art Can Empower Marginalized Voices and Drive Social Change

 - American Federation of Musicians (AFM)

-There’s no better way to start on your path toward a successful career in the arts and fine arts than with a solid financial foundation.
-Fortunately, many scholarships are available through UNCF, including some specifically for fine and performing arts majors.
+There’s no better way to start your path to a successful arts and fine arts career than with a solid financial foundation.
+Fortunately, many scholarships are available through UNCF.
 Keep an eye on the UNCF website for current scholarship opportunities and announcements.

-Search for specific scholarships and view those that are currently accepting applications here!
-Students should also check with each college or university to see if there are additional scholarships available to study the arts.
+You can search for specific scholarships and view those currently accepting applications here.
+Students should also check with each college, university, and professional organization to see if additional scholarships are available for studying the arts and fine arts.

-As you explore your options, be sure to use our guide to applying for scholarships and grants.
-You can also receive guidance by submitting a major interest form if you are interested in a career in the arts.
+As you explore your options, use our guide to apply for scholarships and grants.
+You can also receive guidance by submitting a major interest form if you are interested in a career in arts and fine arts.
 Submit the form on our website to get started.
-And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
+Follow us on UNCF’s social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!